HIST 120 "The Ancient and Medieval West" (CH)

 Charts the political, social, and cultural development of the Roman state from the foundation of the city to the conversion of the emperor Constantine to Christianity (ca. 753 BC - AD 312).
 Emphasis will be placed on the multiplicity of peoples and cultures that constituted the Roman state, religious experience and change, the evolution of political institutions, and the variety of sources necessary for our reconstruction of the Roman past, from the literary to the art historical.
 Offered in alternate years.

-History 316 "The World of Alexander the Great" (CH)
+HIST 316 "The World of Alexander the Great" (CH)

 This course sets the life of Alexander the Great (ruled 336-323 BCE) against the backdrop of the politics, society, culture, and religion of his times.
 Special attention is paid to the peoples that Alexander encountered in his march eastward into India and the results of this contact on the development of the histories and cultures of both the east and west.
-Offered as needed.
+Offered occasionally.